nezzzumi/nasm/2 - Proper Program Exit/README.md

 ## Hello, World! (with exit)

-This lesson is the same as the previous one, but this time we will call the syscall `exit` to properly terminate the program, and avoid a segmentation fault.
+This lesson is the same as the previous one, but this time we will call the syscall `exit` to properly terminate the program and avoid a segmentation fault.

 ## \_references